 - increase the capacity for service delivery and innovation which in turn has the capability to drive efficiencies and effectiveness.

 Advancements in digital engineering, information and communication technologies are significant enablers of these changes.
 However, the increased use of, and dependence on, these technologies, especially when coupled with much wider sharing and use of city data and information, and new service delivery models, also creates significant vulnerabilities and associated security issues.
-A range of threat actors might seek to make use of these vulnerabilities in order to compromise the value, longevity and ongoing use of a city’s built assets and services, as well as the safety and security of its citizens.
+A range of threat actors might seek to make use of these vulnerabilities in order to compromise the value, longevity and ongoing use of a place's built assets and services, as well as the safety and security of its citizens.